Introduction

 You can order a Certificate of Divorce (Form F56) from the registry any time after the divorce is final.

 This step is optional.
-Your divorce will still be legal if you don't have a Certificate of Divorce.
+Your divorce is still legal if you don't have a Certificate of Divorce.
 If you want to remarry, your divorce order is enough.

 Some countries require a certificate as legal proof of divorce.
 In Canada, you can use either the certificate or your divorce order.
 A certificate shows proof of your divorce without revealing all the details in your order.